-- 3: Assess the quality of the matched samples and iterate with steps 1 and 2 until samples are well matched.
-Output ATE. - There is a non-zero probability of receiving treatment for all values of $X: 0 < \mathbb{P}(T = 1|X) < 1$.
+- The strong ignorability condition (Rosenbaum and Rubin [32]) is referred to as the combination of exchangeability and positivity, which we discuss later that they are satisfied in our experiments. - Treatment assignment is independent of the potential outcomes given the confounders. - There is a non-zero probability of receiving treatment for all values of X: $0 < \mathbb{P}(T = 1|X) < 1.$

-Weaker versions of the ignorability assumption exist; see, e.g., Imbens (2004).
+Weaker versions of the ignorability assumption exist; see, e.g., Imbens [31].

-- The stable unit treatment value assumption (SUTVA; Rubin (1980)), which states that the outcomes of one individual are not affected by treatment assignment of any other individuals.
-That paper identifies two consequences of the SUTVA assumption, which we rely on later in this paper. - No-interference: The outcome for individual i cannot depend on which treatment is given to individual $i' \neq i$.
-(Rubin (1980) attributes this to Cox (1958).) - No-multiple-versions-of-treatment: There can be only one version of any treatment, as multiple versions might give rise to different outcomes.
-(Rubin (1980) attributes this to Neyman (1935).)
+- The stable unit treatment value assumption (SUTVA; Rubin [33]), which states that the outcomes of one individual are not affected by treatment assignment of any other individuals.
+There are two parts of the SUTVA assumption, which we rely on later in this paper. - No-interference: The outcome for individual i cannot depend on which treatment is given to individual $i' \neq i$ .
+(Rubin [33] attributes this to Cox [34].) - No-multiple-versions-of-treatment: There can be only one version of any treatment, as multiple versions might give rise to different outcomes.
+(Rubin [33] attributes this to Neyman [35].)

 "Version" refers to detailed information that is ignored as we coarsen a refined indicator to be used as a (typically binary) treatment.
-The assumptions mentioned above are complementary to the assumptions that determine causal models such as the one shown in Figure 1.
-To determine if treatment T is ignorable relative to outcome Y, conditional on a set of matching variables, we require only that matching variables block all the back-door paths between T and Y, and that no matching variable is a descendent of T (Pearl, 2009).
-For example, LCD in Figure 9 is ignorable since matching the confounders (i.e., gender and age) blocks all the back-door paths and the confounders are not descendants of LCD.
+The assumptions mentioned above are complementary to the assumptions that determine causal models such as the one shown in Fig. 1.
+To determine if treatment T is ignorable relative to outcome Y, conditional on a set of matching variables, we require only that matching variables block all the back-door paths between T and Y, and that no matching variable is a descendent of T [36].
+For example, LCD in Fig. 23 is ignorable since matching the confounders (i.e., gender and age) blocks all the back-door paths and the confounders are not descendants of LCD.
 The algorithm for propensity score matching is summarized in Algorithm 1.
 Detailed discussions of each step are deferred to Appendix A.